yangtommy6/my386blog/_posts/2023-02-07-Computer-Vision.md

 ## Conclusion

-Fast.ai's deep learning course is very practical, although I didn't have any deep learning experience before I started the course, I was able to learn the concepts of deep learning, and implemented them on the fast.ai library.
-I actually got an cybersecurity analyst partially because of having a basic concept of computer vision and deep learning.
-I belivev that deep learning is a must have skill for a data science career.
+Fast.ai's deep learning course is very practical, although I didn't have any deep learning experience before I started the course, I was able to learn the concepts of deep learning, and implement them with the fast.ai library.
+I actually got an cybersecurity analyst internship partially because of having a basic concept of computer vision and deep learning.
+I believe that deep learning is a must have skill for a data science career.